redtexts/texts/aflci_1937_an_open_letter_to_rwl.md

 tested by events.
-The Spanish conflict offers the opportunity to each and every group the test for their theories and principles and to learn the strengths and weakness of their line; who ever lost their chance to learn from the Spanish events, the tactics and technic of a well developed capitalism is not a Marxists.
+The Spanish conflict offers the opportunity to each and every group the test for their theories and principles and to learn the strengths and weakness of their line; who ever lost their chance to learn from the Spanish events, the tactics and technique of a well developed capitalism is not a Marxists.

 Our faction did not take anything from the Permanent Revolution and